tristanguigue/password-extraction/README.md

 Example of dictionary:
 ```
 words_before_password = [
-    # words found at distand d = 1 from the password
+    # popularity of words found at distance d = 1 from the password
     {
         ':': 1,
         'password': 0.4,